yorktronic/yorktronic.github.io/_posts/2016-7-12-turi-data-science-summit-notes.md

 * When scaling matters
 * Explain yourself, explain your modles
 * Get away from the "my curve is better than your curve"

+## Ameliorating the Annotation Bottleneck ##
+Data programming, asynchronous deep learning
+* non-"Dark Data" - spreadsheets, relational databases, etc.
+* "Dark Data" - Valuable and hard to process data from scientific articles, documents, etc.
+* Dark data processing was used for fighting human trafficking, partnering with law enforcement agencies
+* Some routine cases should be much easier
+    * Simple classifiers and regression
+    * Entity and relationship extraction
+* **Challenge** - Make systems dramatically easier to use
+    * Willing to give up expressive power
+    * Non-CS PhD with a weekend to kill (i.e. hackathon)

+### Rise of Automatic Feature Libraries ###
+* Writing good features is painful
+    * Many used default automatic feture libraries .. not great
+    * Or deep learning
+* Automatic feature libraries need large training sets, and creating such sets is expnsive
+* ImageNet took years to build
+* **Goal** - build large training sets using only standard tools

+### Data Programming ###
+* It's difficult to get enough training data to run automatic feature libraries *

+### Omnivore ###